 Lead Teaching Fellow Workshops

 Lead Teaching Fellows (LTFs) are experienced graduate student instructors who develop departmental workshops specific to the teaching and learning needs of their departments and can help support you and your peers in your teaching.
-Check the LTF wiki (log-in with UNI) to see upcoming LTF events.
+LTFs run workshops in many natural, applied, and health sciences departments each semester.
+Check the LTF calendar to see upcoming LTF events.

 The Center for the Integration of Research, Teaching and Learning (CIRTL) is a consortium of universities who share resources to support the development of future faculty in STEM and Social Sciences.
 Check out the CIRTL website for online resources, courses, and workshops that can further your development as a STEM instructor.
 Visit our CIRTL at Columbia page to learn more about on-campus opportunities or check the CTL Events Calendar for upcoming events.

 Microteaching practice sessions provide a venue for you and other instructors to practice your teaching with a small group of peers.
 Try out new tools and approaches, and receive immediate feedback from peers and a trained facilitator.
 Learn more.

 The CTL offers Mid-Course Reviews (MCRs) with trained peer consultants who can help solicit feedback from your students on what they find to be the most helpful and the most challenging aspects of your course.
 CTL Mid-Course Reviews are confidential, formative, and designed to support you in your teaching practices.
 Learn more

 Teaching observations give you an opportunity to receive confidential feedback on your classroom instruction by a trained peer consultant.
 As you start out teaching at Columbia, sign up to be observed leading your lab or section.
 Learn more.